FilipCichowski/matural_exam_clock/README.md

 Present version countdown seconds instead of hours.
 You can change countodwn time by replacing "period" value with 3600000.
 Version with ULN2803 is not tested.

-Feel free to use this project under CC license.

-Best regards,
-Filip Cichowski
+Released under CC-BY license.
+Filip Cichowski © 2020.